zagoli/VotaSanremo/README.md

 It's a personal project, not affiliated with the Festival in any way.
 I created it for my friends and to learn Elixir and Phoenix LiveView.
-Unfortunately, my UI/UX skills are lacking, so it might not look very polished.

 # Run locally
 1. Install [Elixir](https://elixir-lang.org/install.html)